 NEW!
 Video Lessons

-Distance Learning is great, especially with our ongoing pandemic, but it is different in format from regular lessons, and requires a little extra preparation.
+Distance Learning is great, especially during the pandemic, but it is different in format from regular lessons, and requires a little extra preparation.
 Here are some helpful tips to make your video lesson run smoother:

 1) BE ON TIME.
 It takes time to establish a good connection and make sure everyone can see and hear each other.
 Please be ready to go a few minutes before your lesson, and don’t be surprised if a 4:30 lesson runs from 4:28 to 4:58.
 This is so I can make sure I’m connected and ready to go for my 5:00 student.